-- the values must be provided as a matrix, even if you only want to update a single row, - row indices are zero origin (the first row has number 0).
+- Y[2] must be provided as a matrix, even if you only want to update a single row, - Y[4] specifies row indices using zero origin (the first row has number 0).

 Warning

 If you are experimenting with writing to a DataTable, note that you should call dt.Rows.Clear each time to clear the current contents of the table.
 Otherwise you will end up with a very large number of rows after a while.